 Whether you sell products or services, digital marketing trends are something you cannot ignore.
 They only become more relevant as the year progresses and Autumn arrives with key holiday sales like Black Friday and Cyber Monday.
-As COVID-19 continues to push people towards online shopping, it is more important than ever to be on top of what is trending online.
-To help you do so, we have compiled a list of key trends to be on top of this year, enjoy!
+The worst part of the pandemic seems to have passed, but COVID-19 hasn’t gone away, and keeping in mind that it continues to push people towards online shopping, it’s still important to stay on top of online trends.
+To help you do that, we’ve compiled a list of the top trends to watch out for this year

 Facebook Loses Young Target & Credibility